ZhiangChen/uav_motion/README.md

 - "mav_a": maximum acceleration
 - "mav_ang_v": maximum angular velocity
 - "mav_ang_a": maximum angular acceleration
-- "current_pose_as_start": the current pose will be included as the start point of trajectory if true
+- "current_ref_pose_as_start": the current reference pose will be included as the start point of trajectory if true

 ### 2. trajectory_sampler
 Publishers: